-The other problem you might come across with hanging or standing movie screens are the eyelets and poles.
+The other problems you might come across with hanging or standing movie screens are the eyelets and poles.

-This is a repair job that would typically need the the support of a seamtress, as sewing the eyelets back into the torn outer fabric could be your only solution.
+This is a repair job that would typically need the support of a seamstress, as sewing the eyelets back into the torn outer fabric could be your only solution.

 But, you might be able to do it yourself with a cheap sewing kit.